 Once the background thread is finished, the continuation that we have set up to run on the UI thread will display the data in the ListView and hide the progress indicator.

 Run the application and select the Speakers tab.
-Open up the options menu, and select Update.
+Open up the options menu, and then select Update.
 The screen of your application should change to resemble the following screenshot while the data is being updated: